Index Universal Life Insurance (IUL)

-If you are risk averse and would like to see your investment grow in a safe manner, you should look into the Index Universal Life Insurance’s advantages
+If you are risk-averse and would like to see your investment grow safely, you should look into the Index Universal Life Insurance’s advantages

 People Tend To Forget The Good Years, But...

-What Would You Have Done To Protect Your Investment?
+What Could You Have Done To Protect Your Investment?

-But can we do something to protect ourself from a major bust.
+But can we take steps to protect ourselves from a major downturn?

 What Do You Think Taxes Will Do In The Future?

-Do you believe that taxes will be higher in the future?
+Do you believe taxes will increase in the future?

-Now can we look at the third … side of the coin. 🙂
+Now can we look at the third … side of the coin.
+(A little financial humor.)

-Your buddy, the store owner comes to you and says: Hey buddy, you don’t owe me any money for the taxes right now but when you harvest, I will come to you and charge you tax on the money you will make from your whole harvest.
+Your buddy, the store owner comes to you and says: Hey buddy, you don’t owe me any money for the taxes right now but when you harvest, I I will come to you and charge you tax on the money that you paid for the seeds plus taxes for the money you will make when you sell your whole harvest.
 Also, by the way, I will not guarantee that the tax rate will be the same as today.

 What Type Of Money Would You Rather Have In Retirement?